Shawonskh/Groth_chamber/README.md

 Week 5, 10.12 - 16.12:
 Daniel = Preparing for the poster.
 Brainstorming and making code for: "How to send our data via Wi-Fi and Raspberry" or "How to keep our data locally on Raspberry".
 Adding the light intensity sensor code.
 Adding the soil moisture control code.
-Making a config for the Raspberry.
+Decided to keep showing our data on Raspberry (due to server problems).
+Helped with the programming part of our poster.
 Shawon = Spent most of the time to make the Poster.

 We will divide all the programming tasks between 2 of us (Kirill and Daniel), but in general,